OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 In the first tutorial of this Quick Start Guide, we installed an :ref:`OpenNebula Front-end <deployment_basics>` on AWS.
 In this tutorial, we’ll use that Front-end to provision an **Edge Cluster** on AWS, using the Sunstone GUI for the whole process, in just a few clicks.

 The edge cluster we’ll create includes a KVM hypervisor.
-It’s a suitable platform for deploying both Virtual Machines and Kubernetes clusters, as described in :ref:`Usage Basics section <usage_basics>`.
+It’s a suitable platform for deploying both Virtual Machines and Kubernetes clusters, as described in the :ref:`Usage Basics section <usage_basics>`.

 To create the cluster, we’ll follow these high-level steps: